marcjulianschwarz/obsidian-file-link/README.md

 # File Link plugin

-With this Obsidian plugin you can easily add links to files in your notes.
+With this Obsidian plugin you can easily add file links to your notes.

 ## How to use it:
 1. Open command palette with "cmd + p"